menu cross down-arrow up-arrow

 Deb looks over to the Holy Trinity Monastery monastery

 The Holy Trinity Monastery is the most recognizable of the Monasteries as it is the most photographed of all the monasteries in Meteora.
-Also known as Agia Triada it stand high on a perch creating a dramatic scene.
+Also known as Agia Triada it stands high on a perch creating a dramatic scene.

 The Monastery of the Holy Trinity was built by the Monk Dometio in 1488.
 You must walk up 140 steps cut into the rock but it is worth it as you will see the church of Saint John the Baptist and will be treated to paintings on the walls dating back to the 18th century.

-Fun Fact – The Monastery of the Holy Trinity was featured in the James Bond Film, For Your Eyes Only.
+Fun Fact – The Monastery of the Holy Trinity was featured in the James Bond film, For Your Eyes Only.

 Holy Monastery of St. Nicholas Anapausas